benzoicacidchloride/Moonshot-PumpFun-SunPump-Trending/README.md

 ## Usage
 - Run Moonshot
-- Enter the Moonshot token page link.
+- Enter the Moonshot / PumpFun / SunPump token page link.
 - Click the "Start Tor Proxy and Check Cloudflare" button.
 (On the first use, the torproxy and privoxy software will be extracted to the working directory.)
 - After the page loads, if the Cloudflare page appears, wait for the browser verification to finish.
 - Click the checkbox "Start Trending Loop (Press If There Is No Cloudflare Detection)."